 Around a week ago we started with the first survey.
 Now 30 people have participated.
 Thank you very much if you did.
 We think that’s enough time to have some “only partially representative” data.
 It’s hard to tell how many Home Assistant users are out there.
-Currently there are 215 members in our Gitter chat room and last week PyPI counted 5063 downloads.
+Currently there are 215 members on our Discord chat server and last week PyPI counted 5063 downloads.

 The idea was to anonymously collect some details about the usage of the different parts of Home Assistant and a little bit about the environment its running in.